MIT-SPARK/Ianvs/README.md

 This includes:
 - A `NodeHandle` class that works with any ROS2 `NodeBase` implementation and provides namespaced access to underyling node
 - Utility functions for handling getting single messages
-- Wrappers around generic publishers and subscribers to support
+- Specialized image publishers and subscribers that work with message filters

 Ianvs is intended to only depend on a very select number of core ROS2 dependencies.
 These are currently:
 - `message_filters`